Misleading

 Researchers in the climate domain use the term “misinformation”, which refers to falsehoods regarding climate change.
 They can be spread by accident or deliberately.

 Misinformation is important because it can affect attitudes and behaviors of the public as well as political elites.
 To combat climate change, the public must support clean energy and other changes.
-This support for climate science is undermined by misinformation.
+This support for climate policies and science is undermined by misinformation.
 The more false information is repeated the likely are we to believe it.

 Australian policymakers have banned or restricted advertising of products that are known to be harmful.
 The advertising of cigarettes is prohibited because they cause cancer.
-Now, there’s an growing push to ban advertising for fossil fuels due to emissions.
+Now, there’s a growing push to ban advertising for fossil fuels due to emissions.

 How do PR companies spread misinformation about climate change?